IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Host: server.example.com
 ```

-If the user grants the access request, the Authorization Server directs the user agent to the Authorization Clients redirect uri with the authorization response parameter in the *application/x-www-form-urlencoded* format.
+If the user grants the access request, the Authorization Server directs the user agent to the Authorization Clients redirect URI with the authorization response parameter in the *application/x-www-form-urlencoded* format.
 The response parameter SHALL be as follows:

 - *code* (REQUIRED) - The authorization code generated by the Authorization Server.

-- *state* (OPTIONAL) - TBD: REQUIRED if the *state* parameter was used in the authorization request.
+- *state* (REQUIRED) - An unguessable value used by the client to track the state between the authorization request and the callback.

 ```
 HTTP/1.1 302 Found
 Location: https://client.example.com/cb?code=SplxlOBeZQQYbYS6WxSbIA&state=xyz
 ```

-The Authorization Client SHALL use the *authorization code* to retrieve an access token and access token metadata from the Authorization Server in an access token request.
-It makes a HTTP(s) POST request to the token endpoint with the following parameters in the HTTP request entity-body [OAuth 2.1, Section 4.1.3]:
+The Authorization Client SHALL use the *authorization code* in an access token request to retrieve an access token and token metadata from the Authorization Server.
+It makes a HTTP POST request to the token endpoint with the following parameters in the HTTP request entity-body [OAuth 2.1, Section 4.1.3]:

 - *grant_type* (REQUIRED): The value SHALL be "authorization_code".

 - *code* (REQUIRED): The authorization code received from the Authorization Server in the authorization response.

-- *redirect_uri* (REQUIRED): The "redirect_uri" parameter as presented in the authorization request.
+- *redirect_uri* (REQUIRED): The redirect URI of the Authorization Client callback.
+The value SHALL match the redirect URI the Authorization Client is registered at the Authorization Server and the value of the *redirect_uri*, if presented in the authorization request.

 - *client_id* (REQUIRED): TBD if the client is not authenticating with the authorization server as described in Section 3.2.1.

 - *code_verifier* (REQUIRED) TBD if the "code_challenge" parameter was included in the authorization request.
 MUST NOT be used otherwise.
 The original code verifier string.

-TBD: Confidential or credentialed clients MUST authenticate with the authorization server as described in [OAuth 2.1, Section 3.2.1].

-A non-normative example of the access token with *client_id* and *client_secret* client authentication method, MAY look like:
+A non-normative example of the access token request with client authentication using the *client_id* and *client_secret* in the HTTP Authorization header, MAY be as follows:

 ```
 POST /token HTTP/1.1
 Host: server.example.com